MoustaphaSaad/cpprelude/docs/Allocators/memory_context.md

 template<typename T>
 void realloc(slice<T>&& data, usize count);
 ```
-Given a slice of memory it resizes the slice to accomodate to the provided `count`.
+Given a slice of memory, it resizes the slice to accommodate to the provided `count`.